The Mary S. Byrd Gallery of Art at

 About the Exhibition

-On September 19, 2019, the Mary S. Byrd Gallery of Art at Augusta University will open a solo exhibition of new multi-media works by sculptor Bojana Ginn, curated by Gallery Director Shannon Morris.
+On September 19, 2019, the Mary S. Byrd Gallery of Art at Augusta University opened a solo exhibition of new multi-media works by sculptor Bojana Ginn, curated by Gallery Director Shannon Morris.

 Unlike previous displays of her work, this exhibition allows for Ginn's installations to fully encompass the viewer.
 Clouds of wool imbued with LED lights redefine how the viewer experiences the space around them.
 Activating the space through their presence, the viewer's interactions both with the work and with each other comment on methods of open communication facilitated by web-based media.
 Through this exhibition, the Mary S. Byrd Gallery of Art intends to bridge the University's departments of science and technology with the arts.

 The Mary S. Byrd Gallery of Art, founded in 2010, is located on the campus of Augusta University in Augusta, GA, and is named in honor of its living patron and supporter, Mary S. Byrd.
 Through exhibitions of emerging, mid-career, and established contemporary artists, the Mary S. Byrd Gallery of Art serves as a laboratory for student learning.
 In her role as the first full-time Gallery Director, Shannon Morris has worked with the University to make the Mary S. Byrd Gallery of Art a destination for contemporary art outside of a traditional metropolitan area.